spinnaker/spinnaker.github.io/setup/install/providers/azure.md

 > NOTE:
 > 1. You will be prompted for the App Key on standard input.
-If necessary, you can generate a new key: `az ad sp credential reset --name $APP_ID`<br/>
+If necessary, you can generate a new key: `az ad sp credential reset --name $APP_ID`
 > 2. Starting from Halyard v1.19, SSH public key will be used to provision VM scale set by default.
-If you prefer to use password, add the parameter<br/>
+If you prefer to use password, add the parameter\
-`--useSshPublicKey "false" \`<br/>
+`--useSshPublicKey "false" \`\
-Prior to Halyard v1.19, the default credential option is password and halyard does not support the above parameter to switch the option to SSH public key.<br/>
+Prior to Halyard v1.19, the default credential option is password and halyard does not support the above parameter to switch the option to SSH public key.\
-Secret values of either the SSH public key or password are stored in the Azure key vault specified by the parameter `--default-key-vault`, in which the stored secret names are called "VMPassword" and "VMSshPublicKey", separately.<br/>
+Secret values of either the SSH public key or password are stored in the Azure key vault specified by the parameter `--default-key-vault`, in which the stored secret names are called "VMPassword" and "VMSshPublicKey", separately.
 > 3. The used Azure region by default is "eastus" and "westus".
-If you would like to add custom regions, add the parameter<br/>
+If you would like to add custom regions, add the parameter\
 `--regions <input regions seperated by comma without quotation marks> \`

 ## Advanced account settings